Electrical Systems

 derating

-A material's ability to withstand stress caused by voltage.
+The amount of voltage a material can withstand before beginning to break down.
 Dielectric strength is one of two fundamental insulator properties.

 The flow of electricity through the body.
 Electric shock can be fatal.